Skip to main content

 Programme Outline

-Our BA in Digital Humanities and Information Technology is a three-year programme.
+Our BA in Digital Humanities and Information Technology is a three-year course.
 You can also take a four-year degree under the International or Work Experience pathways as detailed:

 3 Years: BA (Hons) Digital Humanities and Information Technology